Istanbul Food Guide

 Image credit: Motif Collection

-You can find handmade Turkish carpets sold by a knowledgeable, helpful, and not-pushy salesman.
+Handmade Turkish carpets sold by a knowledgeable, helpful, and not-pushy salesman.
 Prices are lower than the Grand Bazaar, and you get a certificate of authenticity.

-4. Tree Of Life Ceramics and Gift Shop
+4. Tree of Life Ceramics and Gift Shop

 Image credit: Tree Of Life Ceramics and Gift Shop

-Best hotels to stay in Sultanahmet:
+Best hotels to stay in Sultanahmet

 1. Four Seasons Sultanahmet